groupmm/playplot/README.md

 ## References

 Daniel Keitel, Meinard Müller, Christof Weiß, and Sebastian Rosenzweig.
-_PlayPlot: A Python Package to Sync Matplotlib Plots to Audio._
+_Playplot: A Python Package to Sync Matplotlib Plots to Audio._
 To be submitted to the Journal of Open Source Software (JOSS).

 ## Installing